Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

 **Paper states**
 > Role and importance of data normalization remains unclear

-And claims to suty for the first time using principled evaluations on both simulated and real data.
+And claims to study for the first time using principled evaluations on both simulated and real data.
 Proposes modification to remove the scaling factor and the new formulation performs significantly better (between 9.5% and 32.7%).

 ### 1-2) Recent development of appearance-based gaze estimation
 Fixed head pose -> fixed distance between user and camera -> Real-world environment

-> Large data contains sufficient variabilty but manual collection and annotation is costly
+> Large data contains sufficient variability but manual collection and annotation is costly

 ### 1-3) Image resizing is equivalent to 3D scaling rather than 3D shifting.